-Tom Sexton, Director of the Rails-to-Trails Conservancy Northeast Regional Office, will be the featured speaker of the event.
+Tom Sexton, Director of the Rails-to-Trails Conservancy Northeast Regional Office, was the featured speaker of the event.
 He participated in a bike sojourn of the C and I railroad corridor before it was a trail back in 2011 with the C and I Trail Council and others.

-Other speakers will include Mike Burk, President of the C and I Trail Council; Julie Doyle, co-owner of Up-N-Running in Ebensburg; Judy Strittmatter, wife of Tom Strittmatter for whom the extension will be named, and Cambria County President Commissioner Tom Chernisky, as well as others.
+Other speakers included Mike Burk, President of the C and I Trail Council; Julie Doyle, co-owner of Up-N-Running in Ebensburg; Judy Strittmatter, wife of Tom Strittmatter for whom the extension will be named, and Cambria County President Commissioner Tom Chernisky, as well as others.